Passive Testing

 Section titled “What happens after a trace is received”When Mibo receives a new trace:

-- The trace data is encrypted and stored.
+- The trace data is stored.

 - If it does, a passive execution is created and queued automatically.